On thin local sets of the Gaussian free field: Introduction

-These statements also hold in the two-dimensional case, but the second one is rather void because $1 + (d/2) = 2$, so that one can just take $A$ to be the entire domain $\overline D$, which is clearly not thin.
-We derive the following more refined result when $d=2$: \begin{enumerate} \item[(1)$_2$] If $A$ is a local set of the two-dimensional GFF such that for some positive $\delta$, the expected value of the area of the $\eps$-neighborhood of $A$ decays almost surely like $O(|\log \eps |^{-1/2-\delta})$, then it is a thin local set. \item[(2)$_2$] There exist local sets of the two-dimensional GFF for which the expected value of the area of their $\eps$-neighborhood decays almost surely like $O(|\log \eps|^{-1/2})$ and that are not thin local sets. \end{enumerate}
+In fact, \hyperlink{1d}{(1)$_d$} and \hyperlink{2d}{(2)$_d$} also hold in the two-dimensional case.
+However, the second statement is rather void as $1 + (d/2) = 2$, and to prove it one could just take $A$ to be the entire domain $\overline D$, which is clearly not thin.
+We derive the following more refined result when $d=2$: \begin{prop}Let $\Gamma$ be a GFF in $D\subseteq \R^d$, then\hypertarget{12}: \begin{enumerate} \item[(1)$_2$] If $A$ is a local set of the two-dimensional GFF such that the expected value of the area of the $\eps$-neighbourhood of $A$ decays like $o(|\log \eps|^{-1/2} |\log|\log \eps||^{-1/2})$, then it is a thin local set\hypertarget{22}. \item[(2)$_2$] There exist local sets of the two-dimensional GFF for which the expected value of the area of their $\eps$-neighbourhood decays like $O(|\log \eps|^{-1/2})$ and that are not thin local sets. \end{enumerate} \end{prop} As we see, in dimension $d=2$ there is a logarithmic term that appears.
+This is of no surprise, as the variance of the average GFF over an $\epsilon$-ball is of order $|\log \epsilon|$.
+It is important to remark that a result of the type of \hyperlink{22}{(2)$_2$} has also appeared in \cite{ALS}, where the authors show that the constructed local set has a non-trivial Minkowski measure with gauge $r\mapsto r^2|\log(r)|^{-1/2}$.

-When $d \ge 5$, another phenomenon related to the dimension of polar sets enters into the game.
-We shall prove that when $d \ge 5$, \begin {enumerate} \item [(1)$_d$]If $A$ is a local set of a $d$-dimensional GFF and has upper Minkowski dimension smaller than $\max \{d-2, 1 + (d/2) \} $, then it is thin. \item [(2)$_d$]There exist local sets of the GFF with upper Minkowski dimension almost surely equal to $d-1$ that are not thin local sets \end {enumerate} We believe that one can replace $d-1$ by $d-2$ in the statement (2)$_d$.
-The threshold $(d/2)+1$ would then be valid up to $d=6$, and for $d > 6$, it should therefore be $d-2$.

-Our proofs of statements of the type (1)$_d$ (i.e. ``when the local set is small enough, then it is necessarily thin'') are based on rather direct moment estimates: When $d \not= 2$, a first moment computation combined with a Borel-Cantelli argument suffices, and when $d=2$, we use a slightly more refined second moment computation.
+As explained before proofs of statements of the type (1)$_d$ (i.e. ``when the local set is small enough, then it is necessarily thin'') are based on two ideas.
+For the upper bound $1+(d/2)$, we use a first moment computation to show that very high values of the GFF are so sparse that they do not give mass.
+This allows us to assume that $\epsilon$-averages of the GFF are bounded by a certain deterministic function of $\epsilon$.
+For the upper bound $d-2$, we show that thin local sets which are polar do not give information about the GFF and thus they are thin (see Lemma \ref{polar}).